Emergency Response Training

-*The duration of this phase has ranged from 10 to 11 weeks in the past, depending on the semester.
+*The duration of this phase has ranged from 10 to 11 weeks in the past, depending on the semester; the current ERT began on 9/22/14 and will conclude on 12/5/2014.
 In 2015 the ERT schedule will be lengthened to 18 weeks, to include new courses and 6 weeks of deployments.
 Click here for more information.

 Lt.
 Stephen Winchell